School Psychology, MS

 Other Requirements

-• A minimum of 15 undergraduate semester hours or the equivalent of psychology courses including: basic statistics and an upper level laboratory course, independent research, or equivalent, emphasizing the experimental method, data collection, statistical analysis, and report writing, are required.
+• A minimum of 15 undergraduate semester hours or the equivalent of psychology courses including: basic statistics and an upper level laboratory course, independent or group research experience, or equivalent, emphasizing the experimental method, data collection, statistical analysis, and report writing, are required.

 • Entrance Exam: GRE scores are OPTIONAL for those applying to the School Psychology Program.
 All applications will be reviewed whether or not GRE scores are included.